O TASTE AND SEE: WRITING THE SENSES IN DEEP FRANCE

 Christophe Gardner has been the chef for various restaurants with Michelin stars: Le Chardonnay in Reims, Le Morvan in Avllaoon, Jean-Claude Ferrerro in Paris.

 He owned Ile de France, Bloomington, Le Monthelie, Montreal, and Main à la Pâte, Montreal.
 He started photographing professionally 36 years ago, and is starting a photography agency in Auvillar.
 His photographs were displayed in June 2012 at the Tourist Bureau of Auvillar.

 Christophe writes and photographs for the newspaper, La Dépêche du Midi.

-Marilyn Kallet is the author of 15 books, including “Packing Light: New and Selected Poems,” Black Widow Press, 2009.
-In March of 2013 she will publish “The Love that Moves Me,” a collection of poems set in Auvillar.
+Marilyn Kallet is the author of 16 books, including “The Love that Moves Me,” a collection of poems set in Auvillar and “Packing Light: New and Selected Poems,.”
 She has translated Paul Eluard’s “Last Love Poems,” and Benjamin Péret’s “The Big Game,” Black Widow Press, 2009.
 Dr. Kallet directs the Creative Writing Program at the University of Tennessee, where she is also Professor of English.